nllz/IRTF-HRPC/draft-report-1603210947.md

 ## Case Studies

-The case studies and their initial status is being documented in {{HRPC-Research}}.
+The case studies and their initial status is being documented in draft-varon-hrpc-methodology {{HRPC-Research}}.

 In each of the case studies, the behavior of the protocols is analysed for its positive and negative effects.
-In some case these effects are due to the design of the protocol itself, in others they may be due to existing or absent features.
-In protocls with optional features, whether a feature is implemented or deployed, can be a factor in the protocol's impact on human rights.
+In some case these effects are due to the design of the protocol itself, in others they are due to existing or absent features.

-The analysis on the following protocols are currently being discussed on HRPC list and being described in {{HRPC-Research}}.
+Initial versions of the analysis on the following protocols are currently being discussed on HRPC list and being describe in the methodology document.

 Additionally, discussion of the rights themselves and the evidence of these rights being implicits in the IETF design principles {{Clark}} and in some of the existing architecture and protocols, Cath and Liddicoat suggest other considerations.